 This task will establish a series of economic, land use and transportation factors that will be used to measure how each scenario contributes to a successful future for the Hampton Roads region.
 The factors will serve as the measures of effectiveness against which to test the overall regional impact of each scenario.
 It is anticipated that there will be numerous measures, but they will be grouped according to broad goals and objectives derived from the LRTP and RCS planning processes.
 Alignment with the HRTPO Project Prioritization Tool measures is also a priority.
+In addition to measures for evaluating the scenarios, this task will include the development of all measures used to evaluate the RCS alternatives, including permitability and constructability.

 A matrix will be developed that aligns each metric according to an established objective for the region.
 The example below is purely for illustration and the objectives and metrics will be developed in coordination with staff and Working Group and relate to the overall vision for the region:

-OBJECTIVE MEASURE METRIC DATA SOURCE Improve Regional Accessibility Labor market access Population within a 40-minute travel time of employment centers Travel demand model (population and travel time skims) Job accessibility of low-income residents Jobs accessible within a 40-minute travel time Travel demand model (population and travel time skims) and/or network-based accessibility measure Preserve the environment and enhance resiliency Resilient development patterns Square feet of development in non-flood-prone areas Land use allocation model and GIS data on flood-resilient areas Impact on unprotected natural areas or green infrastructure Location of sensitive but unprotected natural areas; developed, or development near (1/4 mile).
-A composite of natural features, development footprints Enhance economic vitality Cost of congestion Monetized reliability costs borne by travelers TREDIS and travel demand model to analyze VMT/ VHT subject to congestion Economic impacts of congestion Forfeited jobs, wages, income, or GRP TREDIS and travel demand model Good jobs Average wages per worker REMI and Adjusted Scenario Industry Composition
+OBJECTIVE MEASURE METRIC DATA SOURCE Improve Regional Accessibility Labor market access Population within a 40-minute travel time of employment centers Travel demand model (population and travel time skims) Job accessibility of low-income residents Jobs accessible within a 40-minute travel time Travel demand model (population and travel time skims) and/or network-based accessibility measure Preserve the Resilient development patterns Square feet of development in non-flood-prone areas Land use allocation model and GIS data on flood-

+OBJECTIVE MEASURE METRIC DATA SOURCE environment and enhance resiliency Location of sensitive but unprotected natural areas; developed, or development near (1/4 mile). resilient areas Enhance economic vitality Impact on unprotected natural areas or green infrastructure A composite of natural features, development footprints Cost of congestion Monetized reliability costs borne by travelers TREDIS and travel demand model to analyze VMT/VHT subject to congestion Economic impacts of congestion Forfeited jobs, wages, income, or GRP TREDIS and travel demand model Good jobs Average wages per worker REMI and Adjusted Scenario Industry Composition